alexseveringhaus/alzheimers-ML/README.md

 ## Motivation

 Alzheimer's disease affects over 55 million people worldwide and currently has no cure.
 Early and accurate diagnosis is critical for treatment planning and clinical trial enrollment.
-This project was driven by a genuine interest in the problem — using ML on real clinical imaging data felt like a meaningful way to develop applied ML skills while working on something that matters.
+This project was driven by a genuine interest and personal connection to the problem - using ML on real clinical imaging data felt like a meaningful way to develop applied ML skills while working on something that I'm passionate about.